 If you already have an Independent Mental Capacity Advocate (IMCA) they may be able to support and help you to engage with the LA.
 This means that you will not have to repeat your story to different advocates.

-Can I see an Independent Advocate for a different reason?
+Can I see a Care Act Advocate for a different reason?

-Your LA may get you an independent advocate if:
+Your LA may get you a Care Act advocate if:

 - the local authority and your ‘appropriate person’ disagree about something to do with your care or support,